Nemo64/serverless-symfony/README.md

 You need an AWS account and have credentials set up so that the serverless framework can use them.
 After that run these commands:

-- install dependencies using `composer install --no-dev --optimize-autoloader --classmap-authoritative`
+- install dependencies using `composer install --no-dev --optimize-autoloader --classmap-authoritative --no-scripts`
 - `sls deploy -v -c serverless-shared.yml` which will deploy a CloudFormation stack with VPC configuration and a database server (Aurora Serverless).
 - `bin/console cache:clear -e lambda` which will clear and then build (cache) files for the lambda environment.
 - `sls deploy -v` which will then deploy this project the infrastructure and code